Learn how to adapt to the continuously changing risk environment with an efficient, continuous risk monitoring strategy.

 During the third-party onboarding process, it is a security professional’s job to evaluate a potential vendor’s security policies and practices.

-This type of due diligence in cyber security is often a one-and-done process that can expose your organization to vulnerabilities.
+This type of vendor due diligence in cyber security is often a one-and-done process that can expose your organization to vulnerabilities.
 That’s because point-in-time assessments fail to account for evolving risk and changes in your vendors’ cybersecurity postures, leaving you open to possible cyberattacks.

-How can you adapt your processes to streamline due diligence in cyber security?
+How can you adapt your processes to streamline vendor due diligence in cyber security?
 Let’s look at four best practices.

 One way to save time during vendor onboarding due diligence is by grouping or tiering your vendors based on how critical they are to your organization.
 For example, a company that provides an important service or has access to your sensitive data would be a higher priority than a company that does not have immediate access to proprietary information or performs a mission-critical function.

 Instead of adopting a one-size-fits-all approach to the evaluation process, tiering helps you determine whether a vendor needs a more in-depth assessment – such as a site visit -- or requires fewer touchpoints.

 Tiering requires consultation with your legal, finance, and compliance teams, but you can fast track the process using BitSight’s tier recommender service.
 The service uses tiering best practices and provides a suggested tier for each vendor – saving more time and effort on your part.

 2. Evaluate third-party cyber security risk using security ratings

 Once you’ve tiered your third parties, it’s time to conduct vendor due diligence into their security postures.